n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 ## Getting Started -

-There are many ways to break into tech, and a lot of content that already details all the different ways.
+There are many ways to break into tech.
 My focus in this article is to provide some of the information that helped me along the way.

 You have to start somewhere.
 I’m not sure where you are with tech knowledge or where you want to go.
-Start with looking at jobs, and the requirements for those jobs.
+Start with looking at jobs, [Indeed IT Remote Jobs](https://www.indeed.com/jobs?q=IT&l=remote&from=searchOnHP&vjk=0f0b2c809b7be629), and the requirements for those jobs.
 Then start down a path learning those skills utilizing free resources (Google, Youtube, and Reddit are great for this).
 Depending what it is you want to learn there are also paid platforms like Udemy, Coursera, AWS Training, Oracle University, LinkedIn Learning, and so much more.

 ---